Moscow theater hostage crisis: Responsibility

-The Chechen radical militant group The Special Purpose Islamic Regiment (SPIR) conducted the operation.
-The group was led by Movsar Barayev.
+The operation was conducted primarily by the Chechen radical militant group The Special Purpose Islamic Regiment (SPIR), with involvement from the RSRSBCM and International Islamic Brigade.
+The operation was led by Movsar Barayev.

 Military commander Shamil Basayev posted a statement on his website claiming ultimate responsibility for the incident, resigning all official positions within the Chechen government and promising new attacks.
 He also apologized to Chechnya's elected president and separatist leader Aslan Maskhadov for not informing him of the planned raid and asked him for forgiveness.
 Basayev defended the hostage-taking for giving "all Russians a first-hand insight into all the charms of the war unleashed by Russia and take it back to where it originated from" and said that his "main goal will be destroying the enemy and exacting maximum damage" and "the next time, those who come won't make any demands, won't take hostages."
-A series of suicide bombings aimed at civilian targets in Russia followed in 2003 and 2004.

 The Russian government claimed that wiretapped phone conversations prove that Maskhadov knew of the plans in advance, which he denied.
 Aslan Maskhadov and his representatives in the West condemned the attack which they said had nothing to do with official policy.
 Maskhadov said he felt responsible for those "who resorted to self-sacrifice in despair", but also said the "barbaric and inhumane policies" of the Russian leadership were ultimately to blame and criticized the storming of the theater.
 He offered to start unconditional peace talks with the Russian government to find a political solution to the conflict in Chechnya.

 The siege was seen as a public relations disaster for Maskhadov, and his more radical Islamic field commanders correspondingly benefited.
 Some commentators suggested that Movladi Udugov was in charge from behind the scenes.
 Russian military expert Pavel Felgenhauer suggested that the aim of the extremist leaders seemed to have been to provoke the Russian government forces "to kill ethnic Russians in Moscow on a large scale", which happened.
 According to the report by Russian investigators, Zura Barayeva, the widow of Arbi Barayev, led the female members of the group, while a man known as Yasir, identified by his documents as Idris Alkhazurov, was said to be the group's "ideologist" believed to be trained in Saudi Arabia.
 Russian officials said Chechen militants received financing from groups based in Turkey and that they intercepted telephone calls from the captors to unidentified embassies in Moscow, as well as to Turkey and the United Arab Emirates.